 In addition to enabling operating system-directed power management, ACPI also provides a generic system event mechanism for Plug and Play, and an operating system-independent interface for configuration control.
-ACPI leverages the Plug and Play BIOS data structures, while providing a processor architecture-independent implementation that is compatible with appropriate Windows operating systems.
-For detailed information regarding OS support, please refer to the Supermicro website.
+ACPI leverages the Plug and Play BIOS data structures, while providing a processor architecture-independent implementation that is compatible with the appropriate operating systems.